 Pet Finder also offers a lot of additional resources that could be quite useful.
 You can find them on various social media sites as well.

+Note that when the animal clinic is opened it will not be doodle-specific.
+Any dog is welcome; contact them for more information.
 The best way to contact this company is through their online contact form.

 This dog rescue is operated solely by volunteers.
 They are a non-profit organization and operate entirely on donations received for their operations.
 They work with multiple dog breeds and animals to provide them with forever homes that are safe and loving.